The new Hero’s terrain on Aspen Mountain will add 153 acres of skiing and riding, accessed by a high-speed quad for the 2023-2024 season.

 New Terrain On Aspen Mountain

 What’s better than skiing on Aspen Mountain?
 More skiing on Aspen Mountain.
-Debuting in the 2023–2024 winter season, the new ’s terrain Hero's pod and high-speed quad will add 153 acres of cold-snow goodness to the upper, eastern aspects of Aspen Mountain.
+Debuting in the 2023–2024 winter season, the new Hero's terrain and high-speed quad will add 153 acres of cold-snow goodness to the upper, eastern aspects of Aspen Mountain.
 This will be the mountain’s first significant addition since the opening of the Silver Queen Gondola in December of 1985.

 Hero’s will increase Aspen Mountain’s lift-served terrain by more than 20 percent.
 The mix includes nineteen chutes, three infinitely explorable gladed areas, and four cut trails.
 The project also extends some of our favorite existing runs, including Walsh’s and Kristi, lengthening vertical drop to 1,220 feet and eliminating the hike out at the bottom.
 And while expert skiers have the most to celebrate, the project also adds nice helping of intermediate glades and groomed runs.